download13/replicated-map/README.md

 The method used to stream data must carry the messages IN ORDER.
 If the messages are out of order the accuracy of the replication cannot be guaranteed.
 Imagine doing `set key 3` and `set key 7`.
 If they are out of the order the older command may overwrite the newer one.

 Please note, this is not an exact stand-in for the standard `Map` type.
 It's backed by an object and so it can on only take primitive values as keys (strings, numbers, booleans).

+Do not call the mutating methods on a following map, this will result in the follower being out of sync with the leader.